noidexe/godot-version-manager/README.md

 ## Features
 - Automatically download and install any version of Godot from a drop-drown menu. (requires powershell for extraction)
-- Show or hide alpha, beta, rc versions from download drop-down.
+- Show or hide alpha, beta, rc and dev versions from download drop-down.
 - Add your own binaries anywhere on your filesystem.
 - Colorful icons to easily distinguish stable, rc, beta, alpha and master builds.
-- Right click to remove entry entry from the list
+- Right click to remove any entry from the list
+- Drag and drop to reorder enties
+- Drag and drop a project.godot file or Godot project folder to add a project and launch it with a specific version
+- News feed from godotengine.org./news

 ## F.A.Q
 **Q: Where are the downloaded binaries saved to?**